To successfully complete the summer program application process, please follow step 1 through step 5.

 “I hate this place.
 When is the next flight to Ottawa?”

 The tourist’s glamour may not be the resident’s reality.
 It is common for people to suffer from some form of culture shock after arriving in a foreign setting.
 This normal reaction to a new environment occurs while you are outside of your comfort zone.
 When adapting to a foreign culture, you could experience a range of emotions from euphoria and yearning for home.
 Culture shock is a term used to describe what people experience when they are overwhelmed by unfamiliar surroundings and conditions, resulting in a sense of isolation.

 Download our helpful brochure on culture shock for more information

-The International Office has the pleasure of organizing a Returning Student’s evening in the month of October and February.
+The International Office has the pleasure of organizing a Returning Student’s evening in the month of September.
 You will be informed by e-mail of the date and time of the evening.

 Some students returning from exchange programs have experienced worse culture shock on their return to Canada than on their arrival abroad.
 Why?
 The experience of living abroad will change you – although you may not even notice the changes.
 Part of the pre-departure session will include how to prepare for your return to Canada and strategies to adopt while abroad and back home to ensure a successful reintegration into your life in Canada.

 As a participant in the Buddy Program, you will be paired with an exchange student who will study at the University of Ottawa for either one term or for a full academic year.
 Becoming a buddy is an excellent opportunity to meet people from other cultures and to improve linguistic capabilities.
 The Buddy Program can also be a good way of helping with reverse culture shock as it allows you to share your experience with other students who are facing the challenges and joys of a new environment.